 Greenlight logo

-What is a CVV on a debit card?
+What is a CVV and CVC on a debit card?

 Since debit cards provide access to the money in your debit account, they’re important to keep secure.
-CVV numbers are one of their built-in security features.
+The Card Verification Value (CVV) and the Card Verification Code (CVC) numbers are one of their built-in security features.

-A CVV code — AKA a card verification value — is the security code found on the back of your debit card that helps encode your banking information.
+The CVV and CVC numbers are the security codes found on the back of your debit card that help encode your banking information.

 Still have questions?
 Don’t worry.
-In this blog post, we’ll cover everything you need to know about CVVs, keeping your info safe, and the difference between CVVs and CVCs.
+In this article, we’ll cover everything you need to know about CVVs and CVCs, the difference between them, and how to keep your info safe.

 What is a CVV on a debit card?
-And what does it do?
+And where can you find it?

-If you’ve ever shopped online and been asked for a security code and thought, ‘What is the security code on a debit card?’ or ‘Is a security code the same as a CVV?’ — Allow us to explain.
+Have you ever shopped online and been asked for a security code and thought, ‘What is the security code on a debit card?’ or ‘Is a security code the same as a CVV?’
+Allow us to explain.

-When it comes to a CVV vs CVC — they function the same.
+When it comes to a CVV vs CVC, they function the same and are both located on the back of your card in the signature line.
 CVV is a term used by Visa, and CVC is the term used by Mastercard.
 Feel free to use them interchangeably.

 Pro tip: Both debit and credit cards use CVVs or CVCs to keep your info secure.
 Make sure to locate the code on each of your cards.

-Let’s talk details.
-Now that you know what a CVV number is — and where to find it on your card — let’s discuss how it works.
+Now that you know what CVV and CVC numbers are and where to find them on your card, let’s discuss how they work.

-CVV numbers are generated by your bank when they issue your debit card.
-In the same way you enter your PIN number to use your debit card in person, you use your CVV to authorize purchases online.
-Ultimately, entering your CVV proves you have the physical card in your possession when making online payments.
+CVV and CVC numbers are generated by a bank when it issues your debit card.
+In the same way you enter your PIN to use your debit card in person, you use your CVV and CVC to authorize purchases online.
+Ultimately, entering your CVV or CVC helps prove you have the physical card in your possession when making online payments.

-Retailers are not allowed to store your CVV in their systems, making it difficult for others to use your info for fraudulent purchases — even in the event of a breach.
+Retailers are not allowed to store your CVV or CVC in their systems, making it difficult for others to use your information for fraudulent purchases, even in the event of a breach.

-When do you need to use your CVV?
+When do you need to use your CVV or CVC?

-CVVs are used to verify online or remote purchases.
+CVVs and CVCs are used to verify online or remote purchases.
 You’ll typically be asked to provide your CVV or CVC and a cardholder name when buying things on your phone, computer, or phone call.
-However, it’s important to know that not every retailer requires a CVV.
+However, it’s important to know that not every retailer requires a CVV or CVC.

 5 tips to keep your debit card secure

 In addition to your debit’s built-in security, there are several things you can do to protect your banking information.
-Use these 5 tips to keep your transactions secure.
+Use these five tips to keep your debit card secure

-1. Keep your PIN and CVV to yourself
+1. Keep your PIN and CVV/CVC to yourself

-PIN numbers and CVV codes grant access to your bank accounts, so prioritize keeping these numbers secure.
+PINs and CVV/CVC codes grant access to your bank accounts, so prioritize keeping these numbers secure.
 The key?
 Don’t tell anyone the codes, and avoid writing them down — even in your notes app.

 2. Sign your card